Colombia's conundrum over Pablo Escobar's escapee hippos | DW | 14.05.2020

 Read more: Colombian teen fighting to protect her island's coral reefs

-Other exotic species from the private menagerie, such as zebras, were rehomed in international and Colombian zoos.
-But zoos were unwilling or unable to give massive, aggressive hippos a home.
+Other exotic species from the private menagerie, such as zebras, were moved to international and Colombian zoos, but zoos were unwilling or unable to give massive, aggressive hippos a home.

 Too much to handle